JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 have a knack of getting together; and, in my line of life, we cultivate a healthy taste for the open air.”

-Who was to circumvent THIS man?
+Who was to circumvent _This_ man?
 I gave in–and waited as patiently as I could to hear what was coming next.

 “We won’t enter into your young lady’s motives,” the Sergeant went on;